 Strider 16 Balance Bike Review

-Then I learned about Strider Balance Bikes and I wondered if they made them for big kids too.
+When I learned about Strider Balance Bikes and I wondered if they made them for big kids too.
 It turns out they do make a balance bike for an older child, much to my delight.
 This means that my son can learn to ride a bike all by himself, at his own speed, and without my supervision.
 If you are wondering how to teach an older kid to ride a bike, the Strider big kids balance bike could be the answer.
 It worked for my son!

 The Strider 16 Balance Bike for kids arrived in a box.
 I watched the quick YouTube video on assembly and then my son and I replicated the process in just about 10 minutes because it is already partially assembled.

 I was pretty proud of myself and my son and was impressed with how easy it was to assemble.
 Then I noticed the brake pad was too tight on the rear wheel.
-My husband watched the YouTube video on adjusting the brakes and he fixed that in about 10 minutes.
+My husband watched the YouTube video on adjusting the brakes and he fixed the rear brake in about 10 minutes.
 Then my son was ready to go.

-I had him put on his helmet and we went down to the cul de sac and he looked not so happy as he made his way slowly around the cul de sac.
+I had him put on his helmet and we went down to the cul de sac.
+He looked not so happy as he made his way slowly around the cul de sac.
 I told him he should relax and just take his time and have fun.
-I went inside to give him his space and his sister went outside to demonstrate and encourage him and before you know it, he was inside telling me that he could actually balance on the bike himself.
+I went inside to give him his space and his sister went outside to demonstrate and encourage him.
+Before you know it, he was inside telling me that he could actually balance on the bike himself.
 Years of not balancing by himself gone in one day!
 That is priceless.

 The patented design of the Strider is super lightweight which is great for transporting it around and it comes in 6 colors.
 The Strider balance bike for kids, allows the child to experience the feel of leaning and how steering affects the balance of the bike.
 The balance bikes for big kids have brakes too.
 By using a Strider balance bike, your child will develop balance, coordination, and confidence!
 I am so happy that it is already helping my son grow his confidence and feel better about being able to ride a bike.